openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Generic volume group operations are performed through the CLI using API version 3.1x of the Cinder API.
 Generic volume groups are multi-purpose groups which can be used for various features.
-The VMAX plugin supports consistent group snapshots and replication groups.
+The PowerMax driver supports consistent group snapshots and replication groups.
 Consistent group snapshots allows the user to take group snapshots which are consistent based on the group specs.
 Replication groups allow for/